The Island of the Dolls: Where Silence Hangs from the Trees

 A Solitary Caretaker and a Story That Was Never Meant to Spread

-Piece by piece, the island transformed.
+Over time, the island transformed.

 Life Among the Dolls